graphprotocol/graph-node/docs/aggregations.md

 | `max`   | Maximum value     |
 | `first` | First value       |
 | `last`  | Last value        |

+The `first` and `last` aggregation function calculate the first and last value in an interval by sorting the data by `id`; `graph-node` enforces correctness here by automatically setting the `id` for timeseries entities.

 ## Querying